Nikolice/Learn-you-a-Haskell-for-great-good/00_introduction/03_what_you_need_to_dive_in.md

 ### Usual workflow 💡

-The usual workflow (for me, when playing around in stuff) – is:
+The usual workflow (for “me”, when playing around in stuff) – is:

 - defining some _**functions**_ (in a __“.hs”__-file), 📝
 - *loading* them up, 📦